Around the globe, people are embracing the information age. But in Australia, the Government doesn’t want you to be informed.

 It has been reported that the raid on Ms Smethurst’s home ‘is part of a criminal investigation’ and the man at the centre of the ABC stories about Afghanistan, former military lawyer David McBride, is due to appear in court in the coming days after allegedly leaking documents to ABC journalists.
 It has reported that he admits providing the information, and faces up to 50 years behind bars for doing so.

 Since time began, it has been the role of journalists to report information of interest to society.
 Independent media is vital for democracy.
 In this day and age with so much information readily available and the prevalence of ‘fake news’ on the rise, Journalists have a critical role in keeping law enforcement agencies, governments, companies and unscrupulous individuals accountable for their actions.

 However, it would seem that in Australia, an informed public is of great to concern to our Government, and therein lies the greater concern for democracy as we know it.
 Certainly, the actions of the AFP raise serious questions about press freedom.
 International media outlets have weighed heavily into the debate in the past few days, criticising government interference, the laws which have serious consequences for journalists and their sources, and the overall impact of these on the integrity and independence of news.

 Erosion of basic freedoms

-Over the past several years the government has introduced a range of laws which impede not just the freedoms of journalists, and others, to report what they believe is in the public interest, but indeed all of us.
+Over the past several years the government has introduced a range of laws which impede not just the freedoms of journalists, to report what they believe is in the public interest, but indeed all of us.
 Usually presented with a lot of rhetoric about protecting ‘national interests’ and ‘public safety’, ordinary Australians have seen significant erosions to our freedom of movement, right to privacy, freedom of association, freedom of assembly and freedom of speech.